Combine visiting Little Guilin, Bukit Batok and Dairy Farm on this hiking trail of jungle, birds and dramatic quarries.

 The Wallace Trail is named after a British botanist who came to Singapore in 1854 and made a major contribution to the theory of evolution.
 He lived in the region for 8 years, travelling all over the region to study the exotic flora and fauna.
 Beetles in particular fascinated him – keep your eyes peeled while on the Wallace Trail.

 After the Education Centre, continue onwards and the track soon becomes a small, muddy path.
-Towards the far end of a trail is a viewpoint where you can look out over green, green jungle.
+Towards the far end of the trail is a viewpoint where you can look out over green, green jungle.
 Continue on and soon you will see a cow statue on your left.
 The trail is now returning towards the entrance of the park.

 Soon the trail bends left and upwards to rejoin the main track.
 For some variation, you can take a different route (with some uphill) as you head towards Car Park A. Don’t miss the sign on the right and the small track between two boulders that leads down to the car park.
 Hillview MRT station is at the far side of the car park where you can take the MRT to get home.